Record profits, record fines: Corporate greed is putting Australians in crisis

 Federal Court Justice Michael Lee described Qantas’s approach to industrial relations as “aggressive”, also commenting:

-Just one week after they had been fined by the Federal Court, Qantas announced $1.6 billion in profits, up 28% on the previous year.
-Another record soon tumbled as Qantas’s share price soon hit a new all-time high.
+Just one week after it had been fined by the Federal Court, Qantas announced $1.6 billion in profits, up 28% on the previous year.
+Another record soon tumbled as Qantas’ share price hit a new all-time high.

-That one major company could achieve this kind of record-breaking could be put down to chance.
+That one major company could achieve this kind of record-breaking could be attributed to chance.
 That it happened to two suggests a pattern.

 The vile maxim